 The City is required to fund the plan according to any contribution deficit as determined by actuarial valuation for the plan beyond the contributions by employees and the State Insurance Premium Tax Contribution.
-The City had a required pension contribution of \$22,686 for the year ended September 30, 2023, as calculated in the 2021 actuarial valuation.
-The City funded the plan for \$13,566 for the year ended September 30, 2023.
-The City had a funding deficiency of \$11,909 for September 30, 2022, which was funded with interest in 2023, as determined by the 2022 actuarial valuation coming into the fiscal year.
+The City had a required pension contribution of \$156,178 for the year ended September 30, 2023, as calculated in the 2022 actuarial valuation.
+The City funded the plan for \$38,602 for the year ended September 30, 2023.
+The City had a prepaid contribution of \$88,561 as determined by the 2022 actuarial valuation coming into the fiscal year.
+The plan covering the City's police officers is also funded by the State of Florida from a tax on casualty insurance premiums collected.
+State contributions to this plan totaled \$103,937 for the year ended September 30, 2023.